ucberkeley/brc-experiments/aws-iam/README.md

   - [ ] default instance type for Spark: 8GB, 2 core
   - [ ] allow optional instance types up to a limit of: 16GB, 8 cores
 - [ ] handle SES From address verification and requesting production access from Amazon - [Issue #9](https://github.com/ucberkeley/brc-experiments/issues/9)

-# Use Case
-Provision a set of users in AWS IAM with limited delegated access to EC2 resources for use in courses, workshops, bootcamps, and hackathons.

 # Instructions
 **WARNING:** Do **NOT** run this code on a production system!